Understanding the Parts of a Paraglider

 One of guest paragliding with our experienced Pilots

 If you have never sat in the pilot’s seat, a paraglider may simply look like a harness that is attached to a small parachute.
 Upon closer inspection, these gliders are much more complex.
-Before you consider learning to paraglide, or going up in the air as a part of a tandem paragliding Cape Town session, it is worthwhile to take a moment to get to know how the paraglider parts work together to allow for an amazing experience.
+Before you consider learning to paraglide or going up in the air as part of a tandem paragliding Cape Town session, it is worthwhile to take a moment to get to know how the paraglider parts work together to allow for an amazing experience.

 While a paraglider’s canopy, or wing, may look a bit like a parachute, its shape is considerably different.
 Whereas parachutes are round and designed to capture air, a paragliding canopy is elliptical and carefully designed to allow the structure to stay airborne.